mk12/sicp/notes/text.md

 - To evaluate a combination:
     1. Evaluate the subexpressions of the combination.
     2. Apply the value of the operator subexpression to the values of the operand subexpressions.
-- The environment model redefines the meaning of "apply."
+- The environment model redefines the meaning of "apply".
 - A procedure is created by evaluating a λ-expression relative to a given environment.
 - The resulting procedure object is a pair consisting of the text of the λ-expression and a pointer to the environment in which the procedure was created.
 - To apply a procedure to arguments, create a new environment whose frame binds the parameters to the values of the arguments and whose enclosing environment is specified by the procedure.